Biomedical Waste Disposal Guidelines

 Sharps

 Sharps used in standard medical procedures generally fall under hazardous waste.
-However, if they’re used in chemotherapy treatment, they will likely need to be treated as radioactive sharps and placed in a specific radioactive sharps container.
+However, for chemotherapy treatments, you will likely need to treat them as radioactive sharps and place them in a specific radioactive sharps container.
+You must treat sharps that come into contact with infectious waste as infectious waste, and so on.

 Biomedical Waste Disposal Process

 For biomedical waste that falls under a regulated category outlined above, the waste must be disposed of using a certified medical waste company.
-Depending on the type of the waste, the waste company will either use autoclaving or incineration to sterilize the waste, and then take the sterilized waste to a designated landfill.
+Depending on the type of the waste, the waste company will either use autoclaving or incineration to sterilize the waste and then take the sterilized waste to a designated landfill.

-Biomedical Waste Disposal with Medical Waste Pros
+Get Biomedical Waste Disposal Services with Medical Waste Pros